 Store all types of squash, wrapped in paper towels, in a plastic bag in the refrigerator for up to three days.
 If you’re working with squash blossoms, know that they’re highly perishable and should be used within a day of purchasing.

-- Williams-Sonoma House Olive Oil, to drizzle over grilled or roasted squash for side dishes and antipasti
+- Williams-Sonoma House Olive Oil, to drizzle over grilled or roasted squash for antipasti

 - Paderno Spiralizer, for creating “noodles” out of summer squash

 - Le Creuset Cast-Iron Rectangular Skinny Grill, for grilling squash indoors or out

 - de Buyer Kobra Adjustable Slicer, to slice squash and zucchini into thin ribbons or disks

 - Stainless-Steel 3-Piece Mesh Colander Set, for rinsing squash and salting zucchini